sellorm/awesome-blogdown/README.md

 }
 ```

-Have a look at the file to get an idea of the structure and what's been added for other sites, and then create a pull request with your changes.
+Have a look at the some of the other files in the `json` directory to get an idea of the structure and what's been added for other sites, and then create a pull request with your changes.

 ## Using the Awesome Blogdown data